beakerbrowser/webdb/README.md

 })
 ```

  - `url` String.
-The site that was updated.
+The archive that was updated.
  - `version` Number.
 The version which was updated to.

-Emitted when the table has updated the stored data for a site.
+Emitted when the table has updated the stored data for a archive.

 ## Instance: WebDBQuery